Settling down in SG as a foreigner

 1. Getting financial access

-First, a DBS Multiplier Account will be set up for you.
-This works just like a savings account, but more importantly, the account allows you to enjoy 24/7 multi-currency convenience in one account, with SGD and 12 foreign currencies.
+For starters, you can set up a DBS Multiplier Account with a few quick taps on digibank app, without having to visit a branch.
+This account works just like a savings account, but more importantly, it allows you to enjoy 24/7 multi-currency convenience in one account, with SGD and 12 foreign currencies.

-With the programme, you also have access to DBS remittance for convenient fund transfers at lower remittance fees and preferential foreign exchange rates.
-To join the DBS Expat Programme, you can look at the full list of documents required and apply here.
+You will also have access to DBS Remit for convenient fund transfers at lower remittance fees and preferential foreign exchange rates.

 2. Accommodation and Transportation

 Other than the room, you may want to consider the availability of amenities around as well.
-Take for instance, rental A which costs $1,300 but the MRT is within a 10-minute walk, with easy access to a supermarket and food court just downstairs.
-On the other hand, rental B costs $1,100 but the nearest MRT and town centre requires a 15-minute bus ride.
+Take for instance, rental A which costs $2,000 but the MRT is within a 10 minute walk, with easy access to a supermarket and food court just downstairs.
+On the other hand, rental B costs $1,500 but the nearest MRT and town centre requires a 15-minute bus ride.
 Which would you choose?

 In Singapore, it is unnecessary to own a car as public transport is fast, convenient and cheap.
 A car here is a big ticket item.
 In fact, it is one of the most expensive countries in the world to own a car!
 You can use a taxi or use private rider apps if you are in a rush.
 Doing so would still be cheaper compared to owning a car in Singapore.